 National Framework for Action to Reduce the Harms Associated with Alcohol and Other Drugs and Substances in Canada

-Substance abuse is an issue of such magnitude and complexity — touching all sectors of society — that it cannot be addressed by individual organizations and sectors alone.
+Substance use is an issue of such magnitude and complexity, touching all sectors of society, that individual organizations and sectors cannot address it by themselves.

-Sharing a collective vision and partnering for action is an effective approach to reducing alcohol- and drug-related harms.
+Sharing a collective vision and partnering for action are effective approaches to reducing alcohol- and drug-related harms.
 Multi-sector partnerships and shared ownership and accountability by key stakeholders avoids duplication of efforts, magnifies the reach and impact of all, and increases the likelihood of success.

-Developed collaboratively in 2005 by representatives from governments, enforcement agencies, Aboriginal service providers, NGOs, academics, the health community, Health Canada and CCSA, the National Framework provides a roadmap for change in Canada and aims to build a healthy society and address the stigma associated with addiction.
+The National Framework embodies this collective vision and guides CCSA’s work.
+It represents a national consensus to address problematic substance use, which costs Canada nearly $40 billion a year (2014).
+Developed collaboratively in 2005 by representatives from governments, enforcement agencies, Aboriginal service providers, NGOs, academics, the health community, Health Canada and CCSA, the National Framework provides a roadmap for change in Canada and aims to build a healthy society and address the stigma associated with substance use and addiction.

 Updating the Framework